Before we discuss how to write a resume perfectly, think about this:

-Want to save time and have your resume ready in 5 minutes?
-Try our resume builder.
-It’s fast and easy to use.
-Plus, you'll get tips and right vs. wrong examples while writing your resume.
-See +20 resume templates and create your resume here.
+Want to save time, write a professional resume, and have it ready in 5 minutes?
+Use our stress-free resume builder app as you follow along with this guide.
+It’s fast, easy-to-use, and you'll get expert resume writing tips and right vs. wrong examples step-by-step as you create it.
+See 20+ resume templates and create your resume here.

 What is a resume?